feliciaiveliz/launch-school/back_end/120/oop_book/classes_objects_1.md

 puts fido.speak # => "Woof!"
 ```

 This `fido` object can also perform `GoodDog` behaviors.
-All objects of the same class have the same behaviors, but they contains different states, in this case the differing state is the name.
+All objects of the same class have the same behaviors, but they contain different states, in this case the differing state is the name.

 If we wanted to say something like "Sparky says woof!", we could change our `speak` method.
-All of the methods in the class `GoodDog` are instance method, so that means we have access to instance methods.
+All of the methods in the class `GoodDog` are instance methods, so that means we have access to instance methods.

 ```ruby
 def speak